SaiSampathKedari/MonteCarlo-Statistical-Methods/README.md

 - Delayed Rejection (DR)
 - Delayed Rejection Adaptive Metropolis (DRAM)

-All diagnostics—burn-in, mixing, autocorrelation, integrated autocorrelation, and ESS—are derived in the MH diagnostics notebook and reused across the remaining algorithms.
+All diagnostics: burn-in, mixing, autocorrelation, integrated autocorrelation, and ESS, are derived in the MH diagnostics notebook and reused across the remaining algorithms.

 Below is a DRAM example on the banana-shaped target.